richRemer/squabble/README.md

 Fuck... why the hell would you make another one?
 ------------------------------------------------
 Why **not** another one?
-Frankly, I could not find a small library to handle attached short options (*e.g.*, in `gcc` where the argument can appear with the option without any delimiting space or character; define `-DFOO=BAR`).
+Frankly, I could not find a good library to handle attached short options (*e.g.*, in `gcc` where the argument can appear with the option without any delimiting space or character: `-DFOO=BAR`).
 The rest is just personal preference.

+If you're looking for something a bit more full featured, I would suggest [yargs](https://github.com/chevex/yargs), which approaches the problem similarly and is pirate themed.
+The `yargs` module includes things like online help and usage, but notably does not support attached short options unless the value is numeric.
+I found similar issues with `minimist`.
+Of special note is `optimist` which is quite popular, but has been deprecated and replaced with `yargs`.

+The other arg parsing modules I found have drastically different APIs, make large assumptions, and some were poorly tested or documented; they all had something which precluded their use.

 ### Minimal
 The `squabble` module doesn't provide a lot of micro-settings to exactly